-Items Description Model Name Displays the model name Serial No. Displays the serial number.
+ltems Description Model Name Displays the model name Serial No. Displays the serial number.
 Signal type Displays the type of the input signal.
 When input signals with 3D information are input, the type of input signals and the 3D format are displayed.
+When the input signal is compatible with HDR, the "HDR" is displayed.
 Software Version Displays the software version.
 Lamp Timer Indicates how long the lamp has been turned on (total usage).